Organized crime in Italy: Sicilian Mafia

-Camorra or Campanian Mafia
+Camorra

 The origins of the Camorra are unclear.
 It may date to the 17th century, however the first official use of camorra as a word dates from 1735, when a royal decree authorized the establishment of eight gambling houses in Naples.
 The Camorra's main businesses are drug trafficking, racketeering, counterfeiting and money laundering.
 It is also not unusual for Camorra clans to infiltrate the politics of their respective areas.

 The Camorra also specializes in cigarette smuggling and receives payoffs from other criminal groups for any cigarette traffic through Italy.
 In the 1970s, the Sicilian Mafia convinced the Camorra to convert their cigarette smuggling routes into drug smuggling routes.
 Yet not all Camorra leaders agreed, sparking a war between the two factions and resulting in the murder of almost 400 men.
 Those opposed to drug trafficking lost the war.

 The Camorra Mafia controls the drug trade in Europe and is organized on a system of specific management principles.
-In the early 2000s, the Di Lauro clan ran the then-largest open-air market in Europe, based in Secondigliano.
+From the 1990s to the early 2000s, the Di Lauro clan ran the then-largest open-air market in Europe, based in Secondigliano.
 The former leader of the clan, Paolo Di Lauro, who designed the system, has been imprisoned since 2005.
-His organization however earned about €200 million (about US$200 million) annually, solely from the drug trafficking business.
+His organization however earned about €200 million annually, solely from the drug trafficking business.
 The Di Lauro clan war against the Scissionisti di Secondigliano inspired the current Italian television series Gomorrah.

 Outside Italy, the Camorra has a strong presence in Spain.
 There, the organization has established a massive business operation revolving around drug trafficking and money laundering.
 They are known to reinvest their profits into the creation of hotels, nightclubs, restaurants and companies around the country.

-It is believed that nearly 200 Camorra affiliates reside in the United States.
-Many came to the US during the Camorra Wars in the 1970s, establishing an extortion practice called the Black Hand and later becoming known as the Brooklyn Camorra.
-The New York-based Camorra conducts money laundering, extortion, human smuggling, robbery, blackmail, kidnapping, political corruption, and counterfeiting.
+According to Naples public prosecutor Giovanni Melillo, during a 2023 speech of the Antimafia Commission, the most powerful groups of the Camorra in the present day are the Mazzarella clan and the Secondigliano Alliance.
+The latter is an alliance of the Licciardi, Contini and Mallardo clans.